Many Options and Not A lot of Time – Along comes a 328i

 If you read my post “Two Germans and a Swede” five years ago, you’ll know this is a bitter sweet post, but life goes on.
 I’m yet again on a mission to select a new car.
 Frankly this search began about 10 months ago when it was clear to me that Saab could not survive the problems that they faced.
 So what’s a Saab crazy guy to do when his car is wrecked?
 The first step is to realize that Saab is a great car, but there are other cars.
-Get off your ass and start looking.
+Get off your ass and start looking and a BMW 328i might coming along.

 Where to Look?